-The Organisation's significant instruments which are subject to fixed interest rates primarily consist of amounts receivable from hire purchase debtors (Note 13) and certain bank loans as disclosed in Note 24.
+The Organisation's significant instruments which are subject to fixed interest rates primarily consist of certain loans and advances (Note 9), amounts receivable from hire purchase debtors (Note 12) and certain bank loans as disclosed in Note 22.
 In this respect, the Organisation is potentially exposed to fair value interest rate risk in view of the fixed interest nature of these instruments, which are however measured at amortised cost.

-The Organisation's interest rate risk principally arises from bank and other borrowings (Note 24), including bills of exchange factored out to bank, issued at variable rates, which expose the Organisation to cash flow interest rate risk.
+The Organisation's interest rate risk principally arises from bank and other borrowings (Note 22), including bills of exchange factored out to bank, issued at variable rates, which expose the Organisation to cash flow interest rate risk.
 Management monitors the impact of changes in market interest rates on amounts reported in profit or loss in respect of these instruments.
-In prior years, the principal holding company of the Organisation entered into a cash flow hedging agreement in respect of the variability of future floating interest payments of particular bank facilities.
-As at 31 December 2019, the notional amount of the outstanding interest rate swap contract was €18.3 million (2018: €21.1 million) - refer to Note 26.
+In prior years, the principal holding company of the Organisation entered into a cash flow hedging agreement in respect of the variability of future floating interest payments on particular bank facilities.
+As at 31 December 2020, the notional amount of the outstanding interest rate swap contract was €15.5 million (2019: €18.3 million) - refer to Note 25.